6racuse/text-flappy-bird-gym-master/README.md

+To see my implementation, open the ipynb file.

 # Text Flappy Bird for OpenAI Gym

 This repository contains the implementation of two OpenAI Gym learning environments of a simple unit-element player version of the Flappy Bird.
 The code base is heavily borrows from the [flappy-bird-gym](https://github.com/Talendar/flappy-bird-gym) repository.